AndrGab/MediRepo/CONTRIBUTING.md

-# Contributing to MediRepo
+# Contributing to Medirepo

 First off, thanks for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

 And if you like the project, but just don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation, which we would also be very happy about:

 - Star the project ⭐
 - share with others 📈

 ## Opening an issue

-Thank you for taking the time to open an issue, your feedback helps make Hacktoberfest better.😇
+Thank you for taking the time to open an issue, your feedback helps us to be better 😇

 Here are a few things that will help us help resolve your issues: